 Research Repayment Plans

 Not everyone's repayment situation is the same, which is why there are many repayment options for borrowers.
 For example, a Standard Repayment Plan features fixed payment amounts that ensures your loans are paid off within 10 years.
 Another option is an Income-Based Repayment Plan, which recalculates payments each year based on your updated income and family size.
-Check out a full overview of repayment plans.

 Make Extra Payments